ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 4: Accuracy with varying rotations.*
 </div>

-While the smooth plot lines of the original paper indicate that they evaluated their models across more discrete hue shifts, the trends are similar to the original paper’s findings.<!--Misschien beter om hierboven te zeggen dat het geevalueerd is op 37 points en/of dat in accordance met original paper--> The number of peaks corresponds to the number of discrete hue rotations each model is trained on.
-Additionally, when looking at the CE-5 and CE-10 models it is noticeable that the height of some peak of these models is lower than others.
-These artifacts can be attributed to a necessary reprojection when modelling hue shifts in the RGB space (More detail are provided in the next section).
+While the smooth plot lines of the original paper indicate that they evaluated their models across more discrete hue shifts, the trends are similar to the original paper’s findings.
+The number of peaks corresponds to the number of discrete hue rotations each model is trained on.
+Additionally, when looking at the CE-5 and CE-10 models it is noticeable that the height of some peaks of these models is lower than others.
+These artifacts can be attributed to a necessary reprojection when modeling hue shifts in the RGB space (More details are provided in the next section).
 Based on these results it seems that training models with more rotations leads to higher hue equivariance.
 These results reveal a trade-off between the amount of equivariance, the maximum accuracy, and the number of parameters as displayed in Table 1.
 However, when evaluating this trade-off, it is important to consider that equivariant models tend to be more data efficient compared to non-equivariant models.

 <div align="middle" width=30%">